plotly/plotly.py/doc/python/px-arguments.md

 As of version 5.16, you can also provide another type of DataFrame to the `data_frame` argument if that DataFrame supports the [Python dataframe interchange protocol](https://data-apis.org/dataframe-protocol/latest/index.html), or has a `toPandas` or `to_pandas_df` method.

-If you are using a type of DataFrame that doesn't have a `to_pandas`, `toPandas`, or `to_pandas_df` method, but supports the Python dataframe interchange protocol, you'll need to have Pandas version 2.0.3 or later installed.
+Even if the DataFrame that you are using supports the Python dataframe interchange protocol, you'll need to have Pandas version 2.0.3 or later installed.
+If you are using an earlier version of Pandas, Plotly Express will look for a `to_pandas`, `toPandas`, and `to_pandas_df` method, and use whichever one is available.

 ### Input Data as array-like columns: NumPy arrays, lists...